+The withdrawal of ground water for public supply is regulated by the Northwest Florida Water Management District (NWFWMD) via the Consumptive Use Permitting program.
 A permit renewal application was submitted to the NWFWMD in December 2015.
 The requested withdrawal amounts for the renewal application remain unchanged at 33.7 MGD annual average daily withdrawal and 1.470 billion gallons combined monthly total withdrawal.
-However, the City requested that the NWFWMD issue a 20-year permit duration.
+However, the City requested that the NWFWMD issue a 20-year permit duration, in lieu of the standard five-year permit.
 The permit was approved on February 11, 2016, marking the first 20-year permit ever granted by the NWFWMD.
+The permit is scheduled to expire on February 1, 2036.